tfielder/number_guesser_part_deux/README.md

 The app was originally created with Rails 5.2.1. and the instructions were as follows:
 Download the files and navigate to the root directory.
 Run `rails s` from the terminal.
 Navigate to your favorite browser and go to "localhost:3000/".

+#Special Note:
+The app was originally created in a Rails environment.
+To see the original commits for this project check out: https://github.com/tfielder/number_guesser